-We all need things we can feel good about and caring for the environment is one of them.
-That’s the message behind our new rap song.
-You can feel good about choosing and recycling paper and cardboard because you’re doing it for the green—aka your choices mean more trees.
-You probably know that paper is 100% sustainable, renewable and recyclable, but here are some things that might surprise you:
+We all need things we can feel good about doing, and caring for the environment is one of them.
+In fact, that’s the message behind our rap song: You can feel good about choosing and recycling paper and cardboard because your choices mean more trees.

-Recycling for life isn’t just a catchy phrase.
-Cardboard boxes and other paper products are the one of the most recycled materials in the U.S., and more paper by weight is recovered for recycling from municipal solid waste streams than many other materials combined.
+Paper products can be recycled up to seven times.
+Cardboard boxes and other paper products are among the most recycled materials in the U.S., and more paper by weight is recovered for recycling from municipal solid waste streams than many other materials combined.

 Not only that, but the industry uses every part of the tree to develop products and support its manufacturing processes.
 For instance, bark is used to power mills and provide electricity to the grid.
-Thanks to biomass energy, some mills even produce more energy than they consume.
+Thanks to energy from wood residue, some mills even produce more energy than they consume.

 When you choose paper for nature, you’re helping to care for the forests by not only increasing forest coverage but also protecting wildlife and habitats.

 Every time a tree is harvested, the limbs, pine needles and other small tree parts that are left behind on the forest floor form healthy habitats for chicks and other woodland creatures.
 Bugs feed on this organic matter as it decomposes, which attracts birds that in turn feed on them.

 Watch Our Rap Video: “More Paper, No Problem”